Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 Logo designed by Doug Walker, modeled and animated by Fard Muhammad

-World's Best Laugh I've got BLE: Big Laugh Energy.
+World's Best Laugh I've got Big Laugh Energy.

-I have a distinct and ebullient Laugh that has been a welcomed sound for comedians, show producers, and TV audience coordinators.
+I have a distinct and ebullient laugh that has been a welcomed sound for comedians, show producers, and TV audience warm-ups.

-The Laugh is heard in over a dozen comedy albums and specials– including:
+The Laugh is heard in over a dozen comedy albums and specials– including ones by:

 I am working on delivering the Laugh to more comedy specials and television series audiences in the Los Angeles area.
 If you are a studio audience coordinator, casting company, warm-up comic, or comedy album/special producer looking to add a little “natural sweetener” to your audience responses, feel free to contact me.